Preserving $OLDPWD across terminal sessions

 -bash: cd: OLDPWD not set

-This error message is displayed because the CD command hasn't been used to navigate to a different directory yet.
+This error appears when the CD command hasn't been used to navigate to a different directory yet.
 So there is no $OLDPWD because there is no historical current working directory!
-So how do you fix this?

 One workaround is to make the variable global so that all terminal sessions have access to it.
 This can be accomplished with the following snippet of shell code: